BA-HanseML/NF_Prj_MIMII_Dataset/modeling/modeling.md

 [Notebook](./../modeling/preprocessing/preprocessing_exploration.ipynb)

-From the exploration of the Dimensionality Reduction we derived the following recommendations:
+From the exploration of the Dimensionality Reduction the following recommendations are derived:

 1. PCA and ICA deliver almost the same results looking at the relative absolute error
 2. PCA is usually much faster